Generative Engine Optimization: The Next Frontier in Digital Visibility

 Optimizing for Generative AI: Core Strategies

-Based on research from multiple sources, including our own testing at Genmark AI, we've identified several key strategies for improving content visibility in generative AI engines:
+Based on our research and testing with early adopters, we've identified several key strategies for improving content visibility in generative AI engines:

 1. Structured Data with Enhanced Context

 While structured data (schema.org markup) has been part of SEO for years, its importance is magnified for generative AI.
-According to a joint study by Conductor and NYU's AI Research Center, content with comprehensive schema markup was 37% more likely to be cited in AI-generated responses compared to similar content without markup.
+Recent analysis by Conductor and NYU's AI Research Center found that content with comprehensive schema markup was 37% more likely to be cited in AI-generated responses compared to similar content without markup.

-The key is to provide additional context that helps AI systems understand:
+What's particularly telling is the type of context that matters.
+The key is providing additional information that helps AI systems understand:

 2. Enhanced E-E-A-T Signals

 Google's E-E-A-T principles (Experience, Expertise, Authoritativeness, and Trustworthiness) have become even more crucial for generative AI visibility.
-According to SearchEngineLand's 2025 study on answer engines, content that demonstrates clear E-E-A-T signals is 3.4x more likely to be cited in AI-generated responses.
+SearchEngineLand's 2025 study on answer engines found that content demonstrating clear E-E-A-T signals is 3.4x more likely to be cited in AI-generated responses.

 3. Content Optimized for Extraction and Synthesis

+Here's where it gets interesting.
 AI engines don't just link to content — they extract information, synthesize it, and present it in new forms.
-According to Microsoft Research's 2024 paper "Information Extraction Patterns in Large Language Models," content formatted for easy extraction significantly improves the likelihood of inclusion in generative responses:
+Microsoft Research's 2024 paper "Information Extraction Patterns in Large Language Models" revealed that content formatted for easy extraction significantly improves the likelihood of inclusion in generative responses.

 Formatting Elements That Improve AI Extraction: